iCharlesHu/swift-experimental-subprocess/README.md

 /// after the subprocess is spawned. public struct FileDescriptorOutput: OutputProtocol { }

+/// A concrete `Output` type for subprocesses that collects output
+/// from the subprocess as `String` with the given encoding.
+/// This option must be used with he `run()` method that
+/// returns a `CollectedResult`.
+@available(macOS 9999, *) // Span equivelent
+public struct StringOutput<Encoding: Unicode.Encoding>: ManagedOutputProtocol { }

+/// A concrete `Output` type for subprocesses that collects output
+/// from the subprocess as `Buffer`.
+This option must be used with
+/// the `run()` method that returns a `CollectedResult`
+@available(macOS 9999, *)
+public final class BufferOutput: ManagedOutputProtocol { }

 /// A concrete `Output` type for subprocesses that redirects
 /// the child output to the `.standardOutput` or `.standardError`
 /// property of `Execution`.
 This output type is
 /// only applicable to the `run()` family that takes a custom closure. public struct SequenceOutput: OutputProtocol { }

-/// A concrete `Output` type for subprocesses that collects output
-/// from the subprocess as `Data`.
-This option must be used with
-/// the `run()` method that returns a `CollectedResult`
-@available(macOS 9999, *) // Span equivelent
-public struct DataOutput: ManagedOutputProtocol { }

-/// A concrete `Output` type for subprocesses that collects output
-/// from the subprocess as `String` with the given encoding.
-/// This option must be used with he `run()` method that
-/// returns a `CollectedResult`.
-@available(macOS 9999, *) // Span equivelent
-public struct StringOutput: ManagedOutputProtocol { }

 extension OutputProtocol where Self == DiscardedOutput {
-    /// Create a Subprocess output that discards the output public static var discard: Self { }
+    /// Create a Subprocess output that discards the output public static var discarded: Self { }
 }

 extension OutputProtocol where Self == FileDescriptorOutput {